michhar/michhar.github.io/_posts/2017-09-28-masks_to_polygons_and_back.md

 tag: [polygons, masks, opencv, shapely, python]
 ---

-A Monarch buttefly courtesy of National Geographic Kids
+A Monarch butterfly courtesy of National Geographic Kids
 ![monarch butterfly](http://kids.nationalgeographic.com/content/dam/kids/photos/animals/Bugs/H-P/monarch-butterfly-grass.adapt.945.1.jpg)

-**tl:dr**:  We use Opencv Python wrapper and Shapely library to create a mask, convert it to some polygons and then back to an image as a mask - noting some interesting properties of opencv and useful tricks.
+**tl:dr**:  We use OpenCV Python binding and Shapely library to create a mask, convert it to some polygons and then back to an image as a mask - noting some interesting properties of OpenCV and useful tricks with these libraries.

 All of the code below can be found in [this](https://github.com/michhar/python-jupyter-notebooks/blob/master/datatools/DealingWithGeospatialImages.ipynb) Python jupyter notebook.

 My end **goal** was to turn a masked image (image with pixels of interest set to zero) into some polygon shapes and then back again using a couple of popular tools in Python.
 This was motivated by a real customer engagement around semantic image segmentation and I thought it might be useful to someone in the future.

-> Lesson 1: **opencv reads in as BGR and matplotlib reads in a RGB**, just in case that is ever an issue.
+> Lesson 1: **`opencv` reads in as BGR and `matplotlib` reads in a RGB**, just in case that is ever an issue.

 I tested this as follows: